 C406.2.3 Minimum fan efficiency.
-Stand-alone supply, return and exhaust fans designed for operating with motors over 750 watts (1 hp) shall have an energy-fan efficiency elassification-grade of not less than FEG 71 as defined in AMCA 205.
+Stand-alone supply, return and exhaust fans designed for operating with motors over 750 watts (1 hp) shall have an energy efficiency classification of not less than FEG 71 as defined in AMCA 205.
 The total efficiency of the fan at the design point of operation shall be within 10 percentage points of either the maximum total efficiency of the fan or the static efficiency of the fan.